Young-Pancake/FileRenamingMachine/README.md

 TO EXPLAIN THINGS SHORTLY:
-  I have created this program out of the curious thought of replacing a simple yet daunting task of renaming physical or digital messages or letters that may arrive to a certain company and can come in the form of a reciept or a bill of sort that may contain any other internal information or any other form of information that a company needs to store somewhere
+  I have created this program out of the curious thought of replacing a simple yet daunting task of renaming physical or digital messages or letters that may arrive to a certain company(or to a person)and can come in the form of a reciept or a bill of sort that may contain any other internal information or any other form of information that a company needs to store somewhere